dustinc555/makeit/README.md

 # makeit
-A python script to generate a makefile for an existing C++ project.
+A python script to generate a makefile for an existing C++ project

 ## Instructions